Is the Interest on Your Business Loan Tax Deductible?

 • You must be legally liable for the debt.
 That means that you (through your business) and no other party are responsible for paying back the loan.

 • Both you and the lender intend the debt to be repaid.
-It needs to be a true small business loan (not a gift of cash) with repayment terms that you have agreed to and are spelled out in a legal document.
+It needs to be a true small business loan (not a gift of cash) with repayment terms that you have agreed to and that are spelled out in a legal document.

 When Is It Deductible?

 The interest on a business loan is only deductible if you actually spend the money for legitimate business expenses.
-If you take out a loan and the funds sit in your account, you can’t deduct any of the interest, even if you’re paying off the principal and interest of your loan every month.
+If you take out a loan and the funds sit in your account, you can’t deduct any of the interest, even if you’re paying off the principal and interest on your loan every month.

-Money that is left in the bank and goes unspent is considered an investment and not an expense, which is why that interest isn’t tax-deductible.
+Money that is left in the bank and goes unspent is considered an investment and not an expense, which is why that interest isn’t tax deductible.

 The key is to categorize expenses for your business so you can easily see where you spent the loan proceeds and can prove, if asked by the IRS, that you spent the funds on business-related expenses.